qiuxiaohuo/picgo-bed/README.md

 # picgo-bed
-update figures of markdown notes
+Upload figures of markdown notes on Internet, which avoid storing figures locally.